tmahlstrom/unity_RTS/README.md

 The project is approximately 11k lines of code spread across ~150 C# files (Unity scripts).

-For the most interesting code, see files pertaining to [unit behavior](Assets/WorldObject/Behavior) and [unit state](Assets/WorldObject/StateScripts/UnitStates)
+For the most interesting code, see files pertaining to [unit behavior](Assets/WorldObject/Behavior) and [unit state](Assets/WorldObject/StateScripts/UnitStates).

-NOTE: some of the formatting has not carried over well from VS code (indentations, etc.).
+NOTE: some of the formatting has not carried over well from VS code.
 I have only cleaned this up for the above linked folders.